Attached vs. Liven: Which App Is Better for Fixing Anxious, Disorganized or Avoidant Attachment?

 Liven: a tool for general self-growth

-- Custom Programs: Pick a goal (like more confidence or better habits), and Liven gives you a plan.
+- Custom Programs: Pick a goal (like more confidence or better habits), and the app gives you a plan.

 - Mood Tracking: Helps you see how your emotions change over time.